BrowserBox/BrowserBox/README.md

 ## License

-This is released into the public domain.
+This is dual licensed under AGPL-3.0 and a custom exemption.

-For managed and hosted versions, signup at https://dosyago.com
+For managed and hosted versions, mail me at [mailto:cris@dosycorp.com](cris@dosycorp.com), signup at [https://dosyago.com](https://dosyago.com), or checkout [https://comebrowsewithme.com](https://comebrowsewithme.com) for per session access.

 ## About